 If you do not have coverage, then we recommend purchasing a policy from a third-party insurance company.
 We can walk you through this process; just give us a call at (800) ASK-PROS at least 2 business days prior to your scheduled move (exceptions may be considered).

 Do I need a Certificate of Insurance?

-If you are moving an office, an apartment or a condominium building, you might need something called a Certificate of Insurance.
-Before your move, it is best to ask your building manager if this is required.
-We are happy to provide you with one.
-Just give us a call at 1 (800) ASK-PROS.
+If you are moving to and/or from an office, apartment or condominium building, you may need a Certificate of Insurance.
+Before your move, make to check with the building manager if a certificate is required.
+If so, we are happy to provide you with one.
+Just give us a call at (800) ASK-PROS.

-No amount of insurance can replace a priceless memory saved in those old photographs of your grandparents or that clay handprint your kids made you for your birthday.
-Choosing a mover with a great reputation is your best bet against ever needing insurance.
+Ultimately no amount of insurance can replace the priceless memories saved in those old photographs of your grandparents or your kid’s clay handprint made for your birthday.
+Choosing a mover with a great reputation is your best bet to protect your precious belongings.

 Have questions about valuation or moving insurance?